Friday, 4 September 2015

 As the sun goes down, the colours come out.

-Leaving Monument Valley isn’t the end of the magnificent sights but the beginning.
-As I headed north towards Moab I kept one eye glued to my rear view mirror and glad I did.
-The amazing thing about this part of the country is that the beauty surrounds you 360º and even if you don’t capture it on a sensor, you do so in your mind's eye.
+Leaving Monument Valley wasn’t the end of breathtaking views—it was just the beginning.
+As I headed north toward Moab, I kept one eye glued to my rearview mirror, and I’m glad I did.
+This part of the country surrounds you with beauty in every direction, whether you capture it with a camera or just in your mind’s eye.

 Iowa's green fields and dusty roads

-Just around Gary, Indiana, I stopped for my last night on the road.
-The next day I crossed over, again at Sarnia, and straight on to Markham.
+Around Gary, Indiana, I stopped for my last night on the road.
+The next day, I crossed back into Canada at Sarnia and drove straight home to Markham.

 • Bottles of water consumed: 60+

-Best photographic opportunities: Missouri, Kansas, Oklahoma, New Mexico, Arizona, and Iowa
+• Best photo opportunity: Missouri, Kansas, Oklahoma, New Mexico, Arizona, Iowa

 -30-